Invasive Mussels – The Problem

 Deb has years of experience in canine detection as a teacher, trainer, and handler, working with both terrestrial and aquatic invasive species, and in search and rescue.
 She has taught many classes in canine water search, both shoreline and boat work from Alaska to the Midwest.

-Although Deb has worked certified canines in many search and rescue profiles including trailing, area search, avalanche, cadaver search and more, a main focus has always been on canine water search.
-During the past 25 years in search and rescue, Deb and her canine partners have worked several hundred water searches from the Athabasca River to Lake Mead.
-She has developed novel methods of canine water search.
+Although Deb has worked certified canines in many search and rescue profiles including trailing, area search, avalanche, cadaver search and more, a main interest has always been on canine water search.
+During the past 25 years in search and rescue, Deb and her canine partners have worked more than a hundred water searches throughout the West and has developed novel methods of canine water search.